TEXT-Fitch affirms Great-West Lifeco ratings

 falling below 400% and MCCSR ratios falling below 200%.

---An increase in financial leverage to over 25% or an increase in total leverage
+--Increase in financial leverage to over 25% or an increase in total leverage to

 --Sizable goodwill impairment on Canada Life or London Life acquisitions.